 - LIBR 207b Practice Room: Equipped with a portable projector, netbook, and podium, a small round table and seating for 10.
 Lightboard lecture capture technology is also available in this space.

 - LIBR 219: Primarily used for Professional Development events.
 Seats 24.
-Equipped with 24 iMacs and an HD iMac teacher's station.
+Equipped with 24 PCs and a PC teacher's station.

-- LIBR 220 Learning Studio: Primarily used to teach Information Literacy and Digital Media Literacy.
+- LIBR 220 Learning Studio: Primarily used to teach Information Literacy and Multimedia Literacy.
 Seats 50.
 Furniture can be configured to accommodate numerous layouts.
 Equipped with a PC teacher's station and 30 laptops.

 - LIBR 310 Collaboration Space (CoLab) 1: Contains 25 moveable seats and 25 moveable tables.
 The tables can be configured to fit into groups of two to 25.
 Equipped with two whiteboards, and a portable projector.

 - LIBR 311 Collaboration Space (CoLab) 2: Primarily used to teach COLL 101.
-Contains 25 desktop computers, an EPSON BrightLink projector, teacher's station podium with desktop computer, and whiteboards.
+Contains 25 desktop computers, an EPSON BrightLink projector, a PC teacher's station and whiteboards.

-- LIBR 315 Brainstorming Room: Contains a circular table, moveable chairs and whiteboard wallpaper covers each wall.
-Seats eight.
+- LIBR 315 Brainstorming Room: Contains a round table, moveable chairs and whiteboard wallpaper covers each wall.
+Seats eight